 Replacement Note: The trackpad cable (orange flex cable) is barely visible underneath the lower center of the keyboard well.
 When the top case is removed, the trackpad cable is automatically disconnected from the logic board.
-However, when installing the top case, make sure the trackpad cable is installed securely on the logic board connector under the case.
+However, when installing the top case, make sure the trackpad cable is installed securely on the logic board connector pins under the case.
+Use the connector pull tab and a black stick or needlenose pliers to carefully position the trackpad cable onto the pins.